-William E. Carroll is a Research Fellow at Blackfriars Hall, Oxford and member of the Faculty of Theology and Religion of the University of Oxford.
-He is the author of Creation and Science; Galileo:Science and Faith; La Creación y las Ciencias Naturales: Actualidad de Santo Tomás de Aquino; and co-author with Steven Baldner of Aquinas on Creation.
+William E. Carroll is a Research Fellow at Blackfriars Hall, Oxford and the author of Creation and Science; Galileo:Science and Faith; La Creación y las Ciencias Naturales: Actualidad de Santo Tomás de Aquino; and co-author with Steven Baldner of Aquinas on Creation.
 He is interested in the reception of Aristotelian science in mediaeval Islam, Judaism, and Christianity and the development of the doctrine of creation ex nihilo -- and the appropriation of mediaeval discussions of creation and the natural sciences to contemporary science.

 Dr Santha Bhattacharji took a degree in English at Somerville College, Oxford and spent six years living in an Anglican community of nuns before taking a PhD at Bristol.
 She is a member of the University's English Faculty, and specializes in Old and Middle English, as well as lecturing on aspects of Christian spirituality.